Skip to main content

 • Armor Piercing: Damage -2, AP +4

-• Incendiary: Cauterize, may set small flammable targets on fire, Size 4+ targets take +d8 bonus damage instead of +d6, and gain +1 Shooting at RoF 2 or more
+• Incendiary: Cauterize, may ignite small flammable targets, grants +1 to Shooting at RoF 2+, and gives Size 4+ targets +d8 bonus damage instead of +d6

-• Hollowpoints: −2 AP, +2 damage only if target has no Armor
+• Hollowpoints: AP -2, +2 damage only if the target has no Armor

 Vehicular Slugthrower Table